35 GTA 5 Locations Based on Real Life

 Why It Counts: The Los Santos River is based on the Los Angeles River.
 This is the correct location name, even though players often describe it as a concrete canal or storm drain.

-Claim Guardrail: Do not call it only a storm drain.
+Accuracy Note: Do not call it only a storm drain.
 GTA V’s exact location name is Los Santos River.

 GTA 5 Westside Locations